-I’m a freelance television director, filmmaker and photographer, based in Scotland close to the Trossachs National Park, Stirling.
+I’m a freelance television director, filmmaker and photographer, based in Scotland, close to the Trossachs National Park, Stirling.

-I’m often inspired to shoot the landscapes and subject matter close to home but given half a chance I can be found further afield, often in remote locations around the UK such as the Scottish Highlands, the Hebrides, North Wales, North Yorkshire, and Northumberland.
+I’m often inspired to shoot the landscapes and subject matter near to home but given half a chance I can be found further afield, often in remote locations around the UK such as the Scottish Highlands, the Hebrides, North Wales, North Yorkshire, and Northumberland.